Bospar selects CNBC’s Eric Chemi to head its broadcast strategies department.

 The largest number of Americans (40.2%) say they really started worrying about the coronavirus when the media first reported outbreaks in China.
 That was followed with 32.8% saying they started worrying about the disease when the financial markets started crashing and 23.4% say they started worrying when President Trump held a press conference claiming the current number of COVID-19 cases in the U.S. is “going very substantially down, not up.”
 More than a third (34.9%) say the coronavirus will be the worst health risk the human race faces.
 A majority of Americans (52%) say the media is overhyping the coronavirus and 60.9% believe the media can help ease fears about the coronavirus by educating members of the public about how they could fight the spread of the disease.
 Finally, 20% say they are not drinking Corona beer because of the coronavirus.

-About Propeller Insights Propeller Insights is a full-service market research firm based in Los Angeles.
+Propeller Insights is a full-service market research firm based in Los Angeles.
 Using quantitative and qualitative methodologies to measure and analyze marketplace and consumer opinions, they work extensively across industries such as travel, brand intelligence, entertainment/media, retail, and consumer packaged goods.
 Propeller conducted its national online survey for Bospar of 1,014 U.S. adults between February 29, 2020 – March 1, 2020.
 Survey responses were nationally representative of the U.S. population for age, gender, region, and ethnicity.
 The maximum margin of sampling error was +/- 3 percentage points with a 95% level of confidence.

-About Bospar Bospar is a boutique tech PR firm featuring a team of highly seasoned professionals who exist to put tech companies on the map.
+Bospar is a boutique tech PR firm featuring a team of highly seasoned professionals who exist to put tech companies on the map.
 Bospar’s principals include a long-time PR and tech industry guru, a former broadcast TV producer and award-winning media maven, a standout PR agency manager from the corporate side of a leading global law firm, and an experienced executive with both agency and public company credentials.
 Bospar’s larger team includes experts in both social and traditional media, as well as financial and analyst relations and public affairs.

 Share this post:

-Bospar is the award-winning “politely pushy” tech public relations agency.
+Bospar is the award-winning “politely pushy” tech public relations and marketing agency.
 The firm provides clients with national support thanks to its distributed agency model, which it launched in 2015.
 Bospar’s staff includes marketing and PR experts and veteran journalists from top-tier tech and business media.
 The agency’s strategic and creative thinkers excel in earned and social media, analyst and investor relations, and public affairs.
 Leaders from brands including Marqeta, Snowflake and Unisys trust Bospar to drive category leadership for disruptive technologies and solutions.

 For more, please visit: Politely Pushy Podcast, Our Blog, Success Stories or visit us on